-Even if you do get a local SIM card or an eSIM data plan, they can help you minimize your data usage so that you get the most mileage from your plan.
+Even if you do get a local SIM card or an eSIM data plan, Wi-Fi-based services can help you minimize your data usage so that you get the most mileage from your plan.

 Always turn off your data roaming to prevent your iPhone from connecting with partner networks abroad – that's how you end up with a massive bill.
 You may also want to turn off cellular data entirely while you're in transit to prevent your phone from accessing all networks to be extra safe.
 (You'll need it with an eSIM data plan, however.)

 An eSIM data plan lets you access local data at local prices directly from your phone.
 You can purchase these ahead of time and simply activate one when you arrive at your destination.
-It won't give you a local number (you'll need either Dual SIM capabilities or one of the above texting or calling apps), but you'll have a fully functional phone that avoids expensive data roaming packages.
+It won't give you a local number (you'll need either Dual SIM capabilities or one of the above texting or calling apps).
+However, you'll still have a fully functional phone that avoids expensive data roaming packages.

 It's a good idea to keep an eye on your data usage while you're traveling since how it's measured might differ.
 You'll also be able to spot apps that eat up data quickly and take steps to prevent that from continuing.

-Two-step, or multi-factor authentication, is an important security practice that helps keep your accounts safe from thieves.
+Two-step or multi-factor authentication is an important security practice that helps keep your accounts safe.
 Most 2FA is text-based, meaning you'll get a text with a secret code to prove your identity.
 However, if you don't have phone service abroad, you may find yourself locked out of your email or bank account at a critical moment.

 Avoid this by updating your 2FA logins to be accessible to you as much as possible.
 Some ideas include:

-- Using a backup email if you're able.
+- Use a backup email if you're able.

-- Getting a Google Voice number or temporarily porting your phone number to Google.
+- Get a Google Voice number or temporarily port your phone number to Google.

-- Switching to an app-based authenticator, such as Google Authenticator or LastPass Authenticator.
+- Switch to an app-based authenticator, such as Google Authenticator or LastPass Authenticator.